rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 ### 14.4.2 Strength Reduction - Revisited

-Strength reduction can work for loops to by repalcing expensive operations, such as `*, /`, by cheaper ones, such as `+, -`.
+Strength reduction can work for loops to by replacing expensive operations, such as `*, /`, by cheaper ones, such as `+, -`.

 _Example:_